Trace McSorley

-Richard Thomas "Trace" McSorley III (born August 23, 1995) is an American football quarterback for the Arizona Cardinals of the National Football League (NFL).
-He played college football at Penn State, and was drafted by the Baltimore Ravens in the sixth round of the 2019 NFL Draft.
+Richard Thomas "Trace" McSorley III (born August 23, 1995) is an American football coach and former professional football quarterback.
+He is currently the assistant quarterback coach for the Penn State Nittany Lions.
+He played college football for Penn State, where he holds school records in single-season passing yards, touchdowns, and career total yards.
+McSorley was drafted by the Baltimore Ravens in the sixth round of the 2019 NFL draft.

-McSorley holds numerous Penn State school records, including most passing yards in a single season, most passing touchdowns in a single season, most career total yards of offense, and total touchdowns in a single season.

-Early years
+Early life

 McSorley attended Briar Woods High School in Ashburn, Virginia from 2010 to 2014.
-He played high school football and started as freshman.
+He played high school football and started as a freshman.
 In his freshman year, he led the team to a 13–2 record and a state championship.
 Two seasons later in his junior year, he led the team to a 15–0 record and its third consecutive state title.
 He was named First-team All-State by the Virginia Coaches Association and Virginia Preps.
 As a junior, he was awarded All-Dulles District First Team; Dulles District Offensive Player of the Year; and Second-team All-Region quarterback.